> Why is Ganbina better than other

 We do this because we want our children to be the very best they can be and to achieve these high goals, we need to strive for the highest levels of performance from our own staff.

-All our staff working with young people in schools are indigenous and on the administrative side, that figure is 90 per cent of our workforce.
+A majority of our staff working with young people in schools are Indigenous and on the administrative side, that figure is 90 per cent of our workforce.

 However, there is no hard and fast rule about this.
 In general, we employ people who have the demonstrated ability to do their job skilfully and engage well with the youth and families they work with, regardless of their heritage, age or gender.